 Our mission began in 2014 when we were awarded a grant by the Massachusetts Clean Energy Center (MassCEC) to develop a way to inject highly insulating closed cell polyurethane foam into "under-insulated" fiberglass filled wall cavities.
-Since then, we have further developed and refined the technology through additional grants from the MassCEC, the US Department of Energy and CertainTeed/Saint Gobain.
+Since then, we have further developed and refined our pinhole insulation technology through additional grants from the MassCEC, the US Department of Energy and CertainTeed/Saint Gobain.

-We're currently expanding our injection technology to cathedral ceilings, dormer roofs and flat roofs.
+We're currently expanding our pinhole insulation technology to cathedral ceilings, dormer roofs and flat roofs.
 We're also developing safer alternatives to traditional spray foam for use in new construction, roof rafters and other open cavity applications.

-When fully deployed in all the cavities of a typical building, our injection technology will double or triple the energy savings of traditional weatherization technologies.
+When fully deployed in all the cavities of a typical building, pinhole insulation will double or triple the energy savings of traditional weatherization technologies.

 We are grateful for huge support from the following organizations: